TimiMakkonen/Minesweeper/README.md

 * Add method which returns a visual representation of the current state of the grid in short string form.
 * Add more serialisation options.
 * Add verifications to deserialisation methods to check validity of the given game.
+* Make "Game's" deserialise method safer by guaranteeing that 'Game' is left in valid condition even if if throws.
+* Add more tests.